nais/doc/docs/security/auth/tokenx.md

 #### Claims

-The following claims in the token should explicitly be validated:
+The following claims is by default provided in the issued token and should explicitly be validated:

 * `iss` \(**issuer**\): The issuer of the token, the Tokendings issuer URI **must match exactly**.
 * `aud` \(**audience**\): The intended audience for the token, **must match** your application's [client\_id](tokenx.md#token_x_client_id).